Zenerika/ace/README.md

 </dl>
 <dl>
     <dt>4.
 Connecting all the pieces together (full-stack), but that's when we learned how to use Express Handlebars.
-    <dd>  We learned how to use Handelbars for HTML templating and created multiple documents to seperate concerns.
+    <dd>  We learned how to use Handelbars for HTML templating and created multiple documents to separate concerns.
 </dl>
 <dl>
     <dt>5.
 Organizing the routes/middleware, so that all three database models/tables worked cohesively (User/Dog/Shopping Cart).
-    <dd>  We were able to use the #if and #each Handelbar methods to connect, show and hide the approporiate pieces.
+    <dd>  We were able to use the #if and #each Handelbar methods to connect, show, and hide the approporiate pieces.
 </dl>